lmaogoodcodenotreally/DOA6/README.md

 **Modified binaries for Dead Or Alive 6 (Steam)**
 > **Note:**
 > I am aware that the patch only works during gameplay.
 It should not significantly affect anything in the MainMenu (except for low resolution, of course).
+> Config Tool is useful ONLY if you have a steam_emu.

 *Disclaimer:
 This is not the complete game but an unpacked version of `DOA6.exe`.
 It is essential to own a valid DOA6 copy for this to work.
 I do not take responsibility for the usage of this .exe.
-Its sole purpose is to modify the internal aspect ratio from `16:9` to `21:9` for widescreen support, as well as reducing executable size.
+Its sole purpose is to modify the internal aspect ratio from `16:9` to `21:9` for widescreen support, as well as reducing executable size, all rights belongs to KOEI TECMO GAMES CO.
+LTD.
-Please refrain from redistributing without linking to this repository or previous threads.
-It's crucial for individuals to create their own game patch if they choose to do so.
+Please refrain from redistributing without linking to this repository or previous threads, it's crucial for individuals to create their own game patch if they choose to do so.
 I have limited knowledge of copyright matters, and I'm indifferent, but please avoid reusing this without referencing the sources.
 If you plan to create a patch yourself, check the credits; the Reddit thread contains the most up-to-date patterns.*